Skip to content

 Georgia Power Company and Excelsior EMC are cautioning customers that power outages could extend until the end of next week.

-Georgia Power estimated restoration times for Bulloch on their outage map extends to Thursday evening October 3, 2024.
+Georgia Power estimated restoration times for Bulloch on their outage map extends to 7-10 days.

 Georgia power has determined that Hurricane Helene was the most destructive hurricane in its history damaging infrastructure across the state.